 i.
 Participant Employer Status.
 Specify the participant's employer status under the waiver.

 Participant/Common Law Employer.
 The participant (or the participant's representative) is the common law employer of his/her participant-directed workers.
-The VF/EA FMS-Support Broker entity, operating in accordance with §3504 of the Internal Revenue Code and Rev. Proc.
+The VF/EA FMS-Support Broker entity, operating in accordance with 26 U.S.C. §3504 and Rev. Proc.
 70-6, as modified by REG – 137036-08 and Rev. Proc.
 2013-39, functions as the agent to the participant/representative-employer to do either all that is required of the employer for wages paid on the employer’s behalf or all that is required of the payer for requirements of backup withholding as required by federal and state law.
 Supports are available to assist the participant in performing the employer-related functions.

 ii.
 Participant Decision Making Authority.
 The participant (or the participant's representative) has decision making authority over workers who provide waiver services.
 Select one or more decision making authorities that participants exercise: